draphael123/Sad-Website/README.md

    vercel --prod
    ```

-#### Option 2: Using Vercel Dashboard
+### Custom Domain (Optional)

+After deploying to Vercel, you can add a custom domain:
-1. Go to https://vercel.com and sign in
+1. Go to your project settings in Vercel
-2. Click "Add New Project"
+2. Click "Domains"
-3. Import your GitHub repository
+3. Add your custom domain (e.g., `momshies.com`)
-4. Vercel will automatically detect it's a static site and deploy it
-5. Your site will be live at a URL like `your-project.vercel.app`
+4. Follow the DNS configuration instructions

+## Local Development

+Simply open `index.html` in your web browser to view the website locally.